 Community yard sales work well for schools, churches, sports teams, and other groups.
 One of the best things about these types of events is that there are little to no start-up costs involved.
 Ask your community for donations, find a location, and set the date to start selling.
 You’ll need volunteers to help organize the details on the big day.
 Chores include setting up and tearing down, displaying and pricing items, managing money, and promoting the event.
 Because there will be cash on-site, contact local police or security officers to see if an officer might donate his or her time to be on-site during the event.

-1. Collect Donations for the Sale
+- Collect Donations for the Sale

-A successful yard sale fundraiser hinges on the donation of goods.
-Be sure to advertise to your sports team or hosting group well in advance.
-That way, they can put items aside and consider fully what they wish to donate, which can take some time.
-Consider renting a small U-Haul or asking volunteers with trucks to offer collection services.
-Choose a pick-up day just before the fundraiser to travel to homes and pick up donated items.
+As the sale draws near, consider renting a small U-Haul or asking volunteers with trucks to offer collection services.
+Choose a day just before the fundraiser to travel to homes and pick up donated items.
 This could be a great way to receive larger items, such as furniture, that people may be willing to donate but don’t have the resources to deliver.
-This is important since these items will likely bring in high dollar sales.
+This is important since these items are likely to generate high-dollar sales.

-2. Select the Yard Sale Location
+- Select the Yard Sale Location

-3. Promote the Yard Sale
+- Promote the Yard Sale

 Promoting the yard sale fundraiser is key to your success.
 Promote the yard sale on your organization’s website, Social Media channels, community bulletins, local paper, and Craigslist.
 Encourage members of your organization to spread the word to their network via email and social media.